jeremylt/dissertation/README.md

 ## Organization

-The raw LaTeX source for this dissertation can be found in the `paper` and `presentation` folders.
+The raw LaTeX source for this dissertation can be found in the `thesis` and `presentation` folders.
 The images and charts can be found in the `img` folder.
 The data and scripts for all charts and analysis in this dissertation can be found in the `data`, `scripts` and `jupyter` folders.